 The reason people are so quick to share their opinions is because it triggers a sense of internal validation.
-Sharing your opinion make you feel important and smart.
+Sharing your opinion makes you feel important and smart.
 We all like to feel that way, right?

 From a business standpoint, it makes sense to get opinions from our audience so we can understand where we are getting things right and where we could improve.
 It can also allow us to send more targeted information or answer questions before customers even ask.